Falsettos: Act I: March of the Falsettos

 Marvin and Whizzer fight over Whizzer's disdain for monogamy and Marvin's attempt to force him into the role of a housewife ("This Had Better Come to a Stop").
 Trina is concerned that Whizzer is taking her place in the family and has a mental breakdown ("I'm Breaking Down").
 Trina requests that Mendel provide in-home therapy for Jason ("Please Come to Our House").
 Mendel gets to know Trina and Jason through these sessions ("Jason's Therapy").
 Mendel clumsily proposes to Trina ("A Marriage Proposal").
 She accepts, sparking jealousy in Marvin ("A Tight-Knit Family - Reprise").
 Trina is frustrated with the male-dominated world she lives in and the immaturity of the men around her ("Trina's Song").
-The four sing a hymn to masculinity, the three adults singing in falsetto to match Jason's unbroken voice ("March of the Falsettos").
+The four boys sing a hymn to masculinity, the three adults singing in falsetto to match Jason's unbroken voice ("March of the Falsettos").
 Trina collects herself and calms down from her frustration ("Trina's Song - Reprise").

 Marvin tries to teach Whizzer how to play chess, but both of their bitterness boils over, causing them to fight and break up ("The Chess Game").
 Meanwhile, Trina and Mendel move in together ("Making a Home").
 As he packs his things to leave, Whizzer reflects on his life and relationship with Marvin.
 He has been used by other men his whole life, and finally decides that he doesn't want to live like that anymore ("The Games I Play").
 After receiving Mendel and Trina's marriage announcement, Marvin breaks down in rage and slaps Trina ("Marvin Hits Trina").
 Shocked by his actions, everyone confesses that they never intended to feel so deeply about the people in their lives, and they accept the pain that love can bring ("I Never Wanted to Love You").
 Jason discovers his attraction to girls, to his relief.
 In the wake of the destruction of his relationships with both Whizzer and Trina, Marvin sits Jason down for a talk.
 Marvin tells Jason that no matter what kind of man Jason turns out to be, Marvin will always be there for him, ending the act with the two in a warm embrace ("Father to Son").